twada/twowaysql/README.txt

 You can use Embedded variable comment to embed value directly (say without quoting or escaping) into the SQL as a string.
 Literal to the right of the Embedded variable comment will be replaced with value.
 Embedded variable comment has the following syntax:

   /*$variable name*/Literal

+===== CAUTION:
+As you noticed.
+Embedded variable comment has risk for SQL Injection.
+Please note, like any other 'eval' usage of TwoWaySQL, Embedded variable comment evals the data in safe level 4.
+Therefore, dangerous actions in Ruby world (ex. system call, valiable assignments, tainted strings) are never executed.
+However, this is not enough.
+Valid ruby string is still dangerous string as SQL fragments.
+Do NOT use user input or any other strings outside your code.
+If you use Embedded variable comment, you should carefully check the data and its origin.

 ===== usage